Total TimePrep: 20 min. Cook: 15 min.

 - In a shallow dish, combine the cracker crumbs and coconut.
 In another shallow dish, whisk the eggs, milk and salt.
 Dip each fillet in egg mixture, then coat with crumb mixture.

-- In a large skillet, cook fish in 3 tablespoons oil in batches over medium-high heat for 1-2 minutes on each side or until fish flakes easily with a fork, adding oil as needed.
+- In a large skillet, cook fish in 3 tablespoons oil in batches over medium-high heat for 1-2 minutes on each side or until fish just begins to flake with a fork, adding oil as needed.
 Serve with sweet-sour sauce.
-Yield: 8 servings.